ShaunCurtis/Blazr.ExploringEditContext/README.md

 Run and update a field.
 Nothing happens.
 Why not?

-Our code is within a component in the form.
+The code is within a component in the form.
 When the form updates, there's no change to any parameters [the cascaded `EditContext` is fixed].
-We need to wire up a handler to the `OnFieldChanged` event cand fire a render.
+To trigger a render the component must register a handler on the `OnFieldChanged` event.

-Our component now looks like this.
+The component now looks like this.

 The handler is registered in `OnInitialized` and calls `StateHasChanged()` to queue a render event.
 Note the implementation of `IDisposable` to de-register the handler.

 > Note: I wrote *"queue a render event"* not *"render the component"*.
 It's important to understand the difference.
 The render queue will normally be running on the same UI thread [the Synchronisation Context] as the queueing code.
 The queue will only get thread time to run either when the current code block completes, or an *async* method yields.